kinhlecom/kinhle.com/index.md

 Lord have mercy, Christ have mercy, Lord have mercy.

-Sanctus, Sanctus, Sanctus.
+Sanctus, Sanctus, Sanctus. <br/>
 Dóminus Deus Sábaoth.
-Pleni sunt caeli et terra glória tua.
+Pleni sunt caeli et terra glória tua. <br/>
 Hosána in excélsis.
 Benedíctus qui venit in nómine Dómini.
 Hosána in excélsis.

-Holy, holy, holy,
+Holy, holy, holy, <br/>
 Lord, GOD of power and might.
-Heaven and earth are filled with Your glory.
+Heaven and earth are filled with Your glory. <br/>
 Hosanna in the highest.
 Blessed is He who comes in the name of the Lord.
 Hosanna to GOD in the highest.

 ### Act of Penitence
-I confess to almighty God and to you, my brothers and sisters, that I have greatly sinned, in my thoughts and in my words, in what I have done and in what I have failed to do, (And, striking their breast, they say:) through my fault, through my fault, through my most grievous fault; therefore I ask blessed Mary ever-Virgin, all the Angels and Saints, and you, my brothers and sisters to pray for me to the Lord our God.
+I confess to almighty God and to you, my brothers and sisters, <br/>
+that I have greatly sinned, in my thoughts and in my words, in what I have done and in what I have failed to do, *(And, striking their breast, they say:)* through my fault, through my fault, through my most grievous fault; <br/>
+therefore I ask blessed Mary ever-Virgin, all the Angels and Saints, and you, my brothers and sisters  <br/>
+to pray for me to the Lord our God.

 ### Gloria
 Glory to God in the higest, and peace to his people on earth.
 Lord God, heavenly King, almighty God and Father, we worship you, we give you thanks, we praise you for your glory.

 Lord Jesus Christ, only Son of the Father.
-Lord God, Lamb of God, you take away the sin of the world, have mercy on us; you are seated at the right hand of the Father, receive our prayer.
+Lord God, Lamb of God, you take away the sin of the world, have mercy on us; you are seated at the right hand of the Father, receive our prayer. <br/>
 For you alone are the Holy One, you alone are the Lord, you alone are the Most High, Jesus Christ, with the Holy Spirit in the glory of God the Father.
 Amen.

 ### Nicene Creed